luckykadam/blog/_posts/2019-12-17-full-adder.md

 Have you ever finished reading an article on ML using Keras and felt: OK, but why didn't it talk about the concepts I studied in University?
 Is the abstraction provided by Keras too much for you?

-* If not, then you must be a genious and this article is not for you.
+* If not, then you must already be an ML expert (or a genius) and this article is not for you.

 * If yes, then you are at the right place!